 Though I did notice that with the lightness of the bike rack frame when large trucks passed by in the other lane it did cause a slight vibration in the carrier and subsequently the bike, but nothing major and it only happened a few times.

 Addendum 2016 – my new Kona Esatto (see my review here) fit even better on the rack, in either position.
+Also see my post Hitch-Mount Bike Carrier Modification/Reinforcement on further stabilizing and securing bike racks.

 To save a tiny bit of weight I also removed the ratcheting hook and wheel loops that I wasn’t using (as I mentioned earlier in this post).
 Not really necessary but it’s one less thing that is hanging off the back of the car, less weight for the carrier to jiggle around with, and one less thing for some unscrupulous person to unscrew and take off or something.